Positive curvature and discrete abelian symmetry: Proof of Theorem

 Second, given the homotopy type, we obtain the values for $r$ in Parts (2) and (3) as follows: in Part (2), $r>\tfrac n 2$ combined with the upper bound of Part (2) of Theorem \ref{thm:curvature_free} imply $r = \tfrac{n}{2} + 1$; similarly, for Part (3), $r>\tfrac n 2$ combined with the upper bound in Lemma \ref{lem:Z2MSRlens} gives us $r=\tfrac{n+1}{2}$.

 Third, the cases $n \in \{2,3,4\}$ hold by Theorem \ref{thm:n}, so we assume that $n \geq 5$ and proceed by induction over $n$.

-By Part $1$ of Lemma \ref{lem:ECC}, there exists a non-trivial involution $\iota \in \Z_2^r$ and a component $N^{n-k}$ of the fixed-point set of $\iota$ such that $k \leq \tfrac{n+3}{4}$.
+Let $x$ be a fixed point.
+By Part (1) of Lemma \ref{lem:ECC}, there exists a non-trivial involution $\iota \in \Z_2^r$ and a component $N^{n-k}$ of the fixed-point set of $\iota$ such that $k \leq \tfrac{n+3}{4}$.
 In particular, this implies that $N$ admits an induced isometric, effective action by a $\Z_2^{r-1}$ with a fixed point.

 We now proceed to argue according to the codimension of $N$.
 There are four cases.

 {\bf Case 1:} Suppose $k = 1$.

 Part (1) holds by the \hyperref[Codim1]{Codimension One Lemma}.